Bucheki: City sectors

-Bucheki has five colleges and a women's university.
-It has 50 secondary school.
+In Bucheki there are two dominant Tribes, Manj Rajputs and Manais Jutts.
+Manj Rajputs mostly known as Majors are migrants who migrated from India in 1947 and settled in Bucheki.
+Both of the tribes are largest landowning families in the Bucheki.

-"Suno TV" has been established as a media platform by Brig(R) Aftab Ahmad Khan who hails from this village.
-The village is also home to Brig(R) Ejaz Ahmad Shah.
+The Majors are a politically active and influential tribe.
+The Manj are so called Majors because their family have many Army Officers and so known as a Military family.

 The postal code for Bucheki is 39130.
 This post office operates from Qila Sheikhupura postal office.
 This postal office is located in the Punjab province in Pakistan, it is a general post office and has an attached branch office within it.
 The postal code of the attached branch postal office is 39131.

 Politics

 During the elections, Bucheki dominated the headquarters of the constituencies of both the national assemblies (NA 137) and the provincial assembly (PP 174).
 In the past, Bucheki has played a crucial part for the constituency by electing numerous leaders who have come and gone.

-All the elected leaders have forgotten the town once they took their seats in national assemblies and thus Bucheki has not seen any development whatsoever.
+Manjs always lead the area and elected as MPA.